EvansWinner/awesome-line-editors/README.md

 3. Just use the editor for daily stuff for a while and it will start to click.

-# On to the details, but first, some general external resources
+# Some general external resources

 Well, mainly, there is the page on the Text Editor Wiki: [lineEditorsFamily](https://www.texteditors.org/cgi-bin/wiki.pl?LineEditorFamily)